telerik/xaml-docs/controls/radgridview/populating-with-data/Populating-DataVirtualization.md

 In the example above Entity Framework is used.
 However, you may use Linq to SQL, OpenAccess or any other Linq provider in the same manner.

 >When __ScrollMode is configured as Deferred__, then a __ScrollPositionIndicator__ will be shown as the user scrolls vertically.
 Its content will be an empty value until the user releases the scrollbar to a particular position so that the items to be displayed into view are actually loaded.
-In order to avoid this, you could permanently __hide the indicator__ defining a Style for this visual element setting its Opacity to 0.
+In order to avoid this, you could permanently __hide the indicator__ by setting the __ShowScrollPositionIndicator__ property of the RadGridView to __False__.
+This property is available since ____.

 {% endif %}